qatrackplus/qatrackplus/docs/install/win_upgrade_from_030.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your existing QATrack+ database user should still be present on your new
+database, however, you should ensure they have the correct rights.
+In the
+Object Explorer from expand the qatrackplus31 database, then expand the
+`Security` and `Users` folders, then right click on the `qatrack` user and
+select `Properties`.
+Under the Database Role Membership region select
+`db_ddladmin`, `db_datawriter`, `db_datareader` and `db_owner`.
+Click OK.

-database, however, we also need to add a readonly database for this version of
+We also need to add a readonly database for this version of QATrack+.
+In the
-QATrack+.

-In the Object Explorer frame, right click on the main Security folder and
+Object Explorer frame, right click on the main Security folder and click New
-click New Login...
+Login...
 Set the login name to 'qatrack_reports', select SQL Server
 Authentication.
 Enter 'qatrackpass' (or whatever you like) for the password
 fields and uncheck Enforce Password Policy.
 Click OK.